giufus/elasticli.rs/README.md

 ```

 ## Commands Showcase
-Learn by example!
+Learn from examples!
 Here a few sample commands (and sometimes the output).
 I hope it is understandable enough.

 ### General